DNS in Microsoft Azure – Part 1

 Configure DNS on VNet

 Let’s look at an example with a single VNet.
 I’ve created a single VNet named vnet1.
 I’ve assigned the CIDR block of 10.101.0.0/16 and created a single subnet assigned the 10.101.0.0/24 block.
 Two Windows Server 2016 VMs have been created named azuredns and azuredns1 with the IP addresses 10.101.0.4 and 10.101.0.5.
 Azure has assigned the a namespace of r0b5mqxog0hu5nbrf150v3iuuh.bx.internal.cloudapp.net to the VNet.
-Notes the DHCP Server and DNS Server settings in the ipconfig output of the azuredns vm shown below.
+Note the DHCP Server and DNS Server settings in the ipconfig output of the azuredns vm shown below.

 ipconfig